 Armed Vanguards and the Rise Thereof

 Armed vanguardist organizations have long lingered on in the United States (U.S.) since their heyday in the 60’s and 70’s, albeit as small, isolated and largely irrelevant.
 That is until the Ferguson rebellion seized the collective consciousness of our class and struck fear into that of the ruling class.
-In the three years following the rebellion, riots, occupations and violent clashes in the streets have become commonplace, cumulating in the military having been deployed six times across the country to quell social unrest: twice in Ferguson, then in Charlotte, Milwaukee, Baltimore, and at Standing Rock.
+In the three years following the rebellion, riots, occupations and violent clashes in the streets have become commonplace, accumulating in the military having been deployed six times across the country to quell social unrest: twice in Ferguson, then in Charlotte, Milwaukee, Baltimore, and at Standing Rock.
 It is the embryonic development of a class that is finding itself through conflict.
 However, these developments largely took the left and the anti-authoritarian movement by surprise.
-Simultaneously, a foreseeable backlash by reactionary elements within the class occured, which saw a right-wing populist and peddler of nationalism ascend to the Presidency of the United States.
+Simultaneously, a foreseeable backlash by reactionary elements within the class occurred, which saw a right-wing populist and peddler of nationalism ascend to the Presidency of the United States.
 The vanguards who have always been there, now turned alarmist to seize upon the fears of the class, sounding the alarm to abandon ship and follow them into the sea before the boat could even leave the harbor.

 There are a number of such groups ( Red Guard, John Brown Gun Club/Redneck Revolt, New Black Panthers, Brown Berets, Revolutionary Abolitionist Movement…etc. etc.) that have seen significant growth or at least have succeeded in projecting the illusion of such.
 While they seem to arise from different political tendencies, their function, their practice and their impact on struggle are identical.
 Escalation is when a fear barrier is broken and a new combative tactic generalizes that allows us to take new space — vanguardism is when a group adopts a new violent tactic that allows it to distinguish itself.